mantidproject/mantid/docs/source/algorithms/LinkedUBs-v1.rst

 peaks at shorter d are added, encoded by the PeakIncrement parameter.
 This adds a defined number of peaks after each cycle.

-It is recommended that at least 10 iterations are carried out, but in cases where the crystal is well centred and the goniometer angles are known accurately as few as 1 iteration could be necessary.
+The main limitation of this approach is that the lattice parameters of the sample should be known accurately.
+It is recommended that at least 10 iterations are carried out, but in cases where the crystal is well centred and the goniometer angles are known accurately fewer iterations are necessary.

 Useage
 -----